kimmo1019/scDEC/README.md

 ![model](https://github.com/kimmo1019/scDEC/blob/master/model.png)

-scDEC is a computational tool for single cell ATAC-seq data analysis with deep generative neural networks. scDEC enables simultaneously learning the deep embedding and clustering of the cells in an unsupervised manner.
+scDEC is a computational tool for single cell ATAC-seq data analysis with deep generative neural networks. scDEC enables simultaneously learning the deep embedding and clustering of the cells in an unsupervised manner. scDEC is also applicable to multi-modal single cell data.
+We tested it on the PBMC paired data (scRNA-seq and scATAC-seq) from 10x Genomics (see Tutorials).

 ## Requirements
 - TensorFlow==1.13.1